Sina-shafiee/videoPlayer/README.md

 - components: where we store all reuseable piece of our application
 - utils: all utility and helper functions
-- hooks: all hooks and reusable piece of codes
+- hooks: where all hooks belongs to
 - config: global config and constant data
 - api: all responsible functions for talking to the backend